opendistro-for-elasticsearch/sql/docs/attributions.md

-This project is based on the Apache 2.0-licensed elasticsearch-sql (https://github.com/NLPchina/elasticsearch-sql) project.
-Thank you eliranmoyal (https://github.com/eliranmoyal), shi-yuan (https://github.com/shi-yuan), ansjsun (https://github.com/ansjsun) and everyone else who contributed great code to that project.
+This project is based on the Apache 2.0-licensed [elasticsearch-sql](https://github.com/NLPchina/elasticsearch-sql) project.
+Thank you [eliranmoyal](https://github.com/eliranmoyal), [shi-yuan](https://github.com/shi-yuan), [ansjsun](https://github.com/ansjsun) and everyone else who contributed great code to that project.

-1. What’s OpenDistro SQL?
+## What’s OpenDistro SQL?

 https://github.com/opendistro-for-elasticsearch/sql
 The Open Distro for Elaticsearch SQL plugin launched early this year which lets you write queries in SQL rather than the Elasticsearch query domain-specific language (DSL).
 While the majority of our codebase is on top of ES-SQL initially, there are a lot of new features and bug fixes introduced in our implementation.
 And in the following releases this year, we keep improving and refactoring our code as well as maintaining version currency of Elasticsearch.
 Basically OpenDistro SQL is superset of ES-SQL and it’s more reliable and up-to-date.

-2. The problems we found in NLPchina-ES-SQL.
+## The problems we found in NLPchina-ES-SQL.

 The ES-SQL codebase has clear architecture and abstraction for a basic query engine, such as SQL parser, DSL generator and domain model.
 However as we dived deep, we identified the following major problems and resolved them before launch: